 Since it’s opening, there have been over 2,000 wax statues produced.

 Looking for a place to relax after hobnobbing with the ‘stars’?
 Café Grévin opened its doors in 2011, and is conveniently located right next to the museum.
-For more information about the café, please click the link here.
+It is also a wonderful place to people watch!

-Fun, yet also sad fact: If a star’s popularity fades, their statue is taken out of the main showrooms and sent to the purgatory of Grévin’s storage space.
+A fun, yet also sad fact: If a star’s popularity fades, their statue is taken out of the main showrooms and sent to the purgatory of Grévin’s storage space.
 A cruel fate?
-Perhaps, but that’s showbiz!
+Perhaps.
+But that’s showbiz!

 Address: 10 Boulevard Montmartre, 75009, PARIS